-Though the raw food movement has been around for a long time, as the “evils” of processed foods become more apparent, this more natural style of eating has taken on a much larger number of followers.
+Though the raw food movement has been around for a long time as the potential nutrition drawbacks of processed foods become more apparent.
+Followers often feel that this style of eating is more natural and helps them to get more from the ingredients they consume.
+As a result, the movement has been gaining steam, though it is far from a mainstream practice.
 However, what many people would like to know before giving the raw food diet a try is whether or not it is all it is cracked up to be, and if they will be able to truly benefit from it.

 The premise behind the raw food diet is that only unprocessed, whole, and plant based foods are consumed.
 Whenever possible, organic is considered to be the ideal.
 At least three quarters of the foods consumed are required to be uncooked.
 The idea is that greater health will be achieved by eating more food raw.